 After all, like Bergson, Camus, and Sartre, Russell won a Nobel Prize.
 So it’s easy if you’re Russell to leave academia and still be a philosopher full-time.

 So I suppose Z’s reply to all of this will be “Sure, Russell’s a real philosopher with a heavy-duty literary reputation outside professional academic philosophy.
 That’s the other category, category (D).”

 But I do wonder how far back Z is saying his categories (A)-(C) make sense to apply.
 After 1980?
 After 2000?
 The roots of analytic philosophy’s scientistic tendencies were in place before either.

 So are there additional historical factors that push the contemporary professional academic philosophers who belong to The Fortune 500 Philosophy Cub mostly into category (A)?

 And does it have anything to do with the demise of a Russellian metaphilosophy as I’ve sketched above?

 2. Postscript, by Z.

-Yes!, and yes! again.
+Yes! and yes! again.

-Since the 1980s, in addition to emerging and increasing scientism after WW II, card-carrying contemporary professional academic Fortune 500 Philosophy Club members have acquired a new and quite special kind of combined arrogance, dogmatism, and triumphalism, by virtue of their drinking a highly and even irresistibly addictive and deadly four-part kool-aid cocktail consisting of:
+Since the 1980s, in addition to emerging and increasing scientism after WW II, card-carrying contemporary professional academic Fortune 500 Philosophy Club members have acquired a new and quite special kind of combined arrogance, dogmatism, and triumphalism, by their drinking a highly and even irresistibly addictive and deadly four-part kool-aid cocktail consisting of:

 (iii) much strategic battle experience in “the culture wars” of the 80s and 90s,